-For Region, based on the results of the differential pricing analysis, Commerce preliminarily finds that 46.55 percent of the value of U.S. sales pass the Cohen's d test,35 and confirms the existence of a pattern of prices that differ significantly among purchasers, regions, or time periods.
-Further, Commerce preliminarily determines that the average-to-average method cannot account for such differences because there is a 25 percent relative change between the weighted-average dumping margin calculated using the average-to-average method and the weighted-average dumping calculated using an alternative comparison method based on applying the average-to-average method to those U.S. sales which passed the Cohen's d test and the average-to-average method to those U.S. sales which did not pass the Cohen's d test.
-Thus, for these preliminary results, Commerce is applying the average-to-average method to those U.S. sales which did not pass the Cohen's d test of the the average-to-average method to those U.S. sales which did not pass the Cohen's d test of the test and the average-to-average method to those U.S. sales which did not pass the Cohen's d test or calculate the weighted-average method to those sales which did not pass the Cohen's d test to calculate the weighted-average dumping margin for Region.
+For Region, based on the results of the differential pricing analysis, Commerce preliminarily finds that 75.07 percent of the value of U.S. sales pass the Cohen's d test, and confirms the existence of a pattern of prices that differ significantly among purchasers, regions, or time periods.
+Further, Commerce preliminarily determines that the average-to-average method cannot account for such differences because there is a 25 percent relative change between the weighted-average dumping margin calculated using the average-to-average method and the weighted-average dumping calculated using an alternative comparison method based on applying the average-to-transaction method to all U.S. sales.
+Thus, for these preliminary results, Commerce is applying the average-to-transaction method to all U.S. sales to calculate the weighted-average dumping margin for Region.

-Product Comparisons
+3. Product Comparisons